 Looking for a way to boost your metabolism?
 Lift weights.
 The more lean muscle you have, the more fat you’ll burn EVEN WHEN YOU’RE SITTING ON THE COUCH.
 I don’t know about you, but burning fat at rest is pretty cool stuff!
 All too often, as women begin to notice negative changes as they age, they think the solution is to add more cardio, as well as reduce calories.
 This just leads to further frustration when it doesn’t work.

 Still not convinced that you should strength train?
 Take a look at this pic.
 The first pic was 2004, when I was running all the time.
 I was in my early 30’s but my bone density was actually that of an osteoporatic 60 year-old woman.
 No joke.
 The pic on the right is now…in my mid to late 😉 40’s.
 My bones and joints are healthier than they’ve ever been.

 Do you want body change, but you’re not sure where to begin?
-Complete the form below for a free 3 Day Workout Split to get started!
+Complete the form below for my free Fountain of Youth Formula Workout Routine to get started!